Back to Blog

 Every well-designed parking lot will feature bumpers, objects that clearly mark parking spaces and prevent cars from accidentally parking on walkways.
 But any one parking lot bumper may necessarily be equivalent to another.
 That’s because different materials provide different benefits, ranging from enhanced durability to simply being better-looking than others.

-On that note, let’s review the different materials used to create parking lot bumpers in order to weigh their pros and cons and help you make the right decision.
+On that note, let’s review the different materials used to create parking bumpers in order to weigh their pros and cons and help you make the right decision.

+Parking bumpers serve several functions.
+The first, and perhaps most important, is to outline parking spaces.
+That, in turn, not only helps drivers identify each available spot but also helps you make the most of the lot’s layout.
 Beyond that, these bumpers also work to protect other parts of the lot, such as walkways, landscaping, or building structures.
 And finally, an added benefit of many well-designed bumpers made from the right materials is that they can make your parking lot look great!

-You’ll find that there are many options available to you when deciding on a material for your parking lot bumpers.
+You’ll find that there are many options available to you when deciding on a material for your parking bumpers.
 Here are some of the most popular choices and the characteristics that make them good (or bad) picks:

+Concrete is, bar none, thenumber one type of parking lot bumper, capable of delivering unmatched durability, longevity, and stability.
 There are only a few drawbacks to concrete, and even then, most of them are easily fixable (or not much of a concern) in most situations.
-The bumpers are heavy, for instance, which can make them hard to install, but that can be avoided with professional installation.
-They can also represent more of an upfront investment, but their high-quality make means you won’t spend nearly as much on maintenance or replacements.
+The bumpers are heavy, for instance, which can make them hard to install, but that can be avoided with professionalinstallation.
+They can also represent more of an upfront investment, but theirhigh-qualitymeans you won’t spend nearly as much on maintenance or replacements.

-Where rubber falls short, however, is with its durability.
+Rubber bumpers are popular because they’re flexible and capable of absorbing impacts better than more rigid materials.
+They’re also more lightweight and can resist various weather conditions.Where rubber falls short, however, is with its durability.
 While rubber parking stops can certainly endure a single impact better than some materials, they don’t perform as well in high-traffic areas, especially compared to concrete.
 Higher quality rubber bumpers are also expensive despite lacking the level of durability concrete provides.

 Plastic is a good choice for those looking for something easy to install.
 They’re also less expensive and usually have more options for customization.
 The thing is, plastic is even less durable than rubber or concrete, and it’s not nearly as resilient as the other materials regarding weather conditions, either.
 They’ll even have a hard time staying in place since they’re considerably more lightweight.